Claire-Fisher/Donofy/TESTING.md

   * Button behaved as expected and directed guest user to sign in.
   * Adding to favourites button behaved as expected.
   * Unfavourite button behaved as expected.
 * Action:
   * None
 ***
+### Contact Us Page Manual Testing
+***
+**Contact Us Form Validation**
+* Expected:
+  * Validation checks on input fields.
+* Testing:
+  * Blank fields:
+    * Left name field blank and tried to submit.
+    * Left email field blank and tried to submit.
+    * Left message field blank and tried to submit.
+  * Input validation:
+    * Entered numbers for name field.
+    * Entered characters with no @ symbol for email.
+* Result:
+  * All validation behaved as expected and error messages shown to the user.
+  * Except: Name field would accept random numbers and special characters instead of a-z.
+* Action:
+  * None
+  * Future validation on name field would be preferable.
+***
+**Contact Us Form - Sending a live message**
+* Expected:
+  * With valid inputs:
+    - Expect contact/success template to show.
+    - Expect an email to appear in donofy.uk@gmail.com inbox.
+* Testing:
+  * Completed the contact us form with valid inputs and clicked Send
+* Result:
+  * Behaved as expect.
+Correct template and message received in inbox.
+* Action:
+  * None
+***